 Touch it; the marble eyelids are not wet:

 If it could weep, it could arise and go.”

 I’m writing this as though you were a patient reading it.
-But loved ones and friends may be reading it as well.
-This is a warning rocket going off in the sky, but it’s a rocket that’s not in DSM.
-There’s a lot of the psychiatry of yesteryear that’s not in DSM.
-Loud have been the complaints among senior psychiatrists today about the residents not learning any “psychopathology.”
+But loved ones and friends may be reading this as well.
+This is a warning rocket going off in the sky, but it’s a rocket that’s not in the DSM.
+There’s a lot of the psychiatry of yesteryear that’s not in the DSM.
+Loud has been the complaint among senior psychiatrists today about the residents not learning any “psychopathology.”
 This is the kind of thing they mean.